Can I Buy a House with a 600 Credit Score in 2025?

 How a 600 credit score affects your mortgage rate

-If you find yourself asking, “Can I buy a house with a 600 credit score?” the straightforward answer is yes.
+Do you find yourself asking, “Can I buy a house with a 600 credit score?”
+Well, the straightforward answer is yes.
 However, a credit score of 600 comes with certain financial implications, particularly when it comes to your mortgage rate.

 Generally, the lower your credit score, the higher the interest rate you’ll likely face.
 This means higher monthly payments and a larger total amount paid in interest over the life of the loan.